In the 21st century, there’s only one way to mark the turn to the harvest season, and its name is pumpkin spice.

 Surely no one would have predicted the full-blown cultural detonation that would result from squirting some sugary, spicy goo and food colouring into a latte and topping it off with whipped cream (after being pumpkin-shamed by consumers, Starbucks added a microdose of real pumpkin puree to the original recipe in 2015).

-Because there’s no such thing as too much pumpkin spice, the company recently added a cold brew version, for good measure.
+Because there’s no such thing as too much pumpkin spice, the company a cold brew version in 2019, for good measure.
 It’s served iced, and has the same cinnamon, allspice and nutmeg flavour profile.

 So, what’s the real secret to our obsession with this high-calorie autumn drink?
 Pumpkin is delicious.
 Cinnamon tastes like a sweet hug from a tree.
 Nutmeg and cloves and ginger?
 The best.
 There’s no use resisting its allure.
 Celebrate the season.
 Add a dash of pumpkin spice to something you love.